Listen to the Latest Podcast Episode

 We all have work that we don't like.
 That's why it's called work.
 This is advice we all need to write on a post-it and stick to our monitors.

-your to-do list pile up with tasks that you despise doing, it can turn into a motivation killer.
+Do your least favorite work first.
+When you let your to-do list pile up with tasks that you despise doing, it can turn into a motivation killer.
 Start your day by ticking annoying, repetitive, or labor-intensive tasks off of your to-do list.
-Give your worst work a little joy by queuing up
+Give your worst work a little joy by queuing up your favorite podcast.

 Instead of repeatedly pushing it to the side, get the work done—and get back to doing what you love to do.